ujuadimora-dev/house_sales_predictor/README.md

 ### Sources of code

-- The CI Churnometer Walkthrough Project and the CI course content was used to source various functions and classes in the development process, such as: HyperparameterOptimizationSearch, Feature Importance analysis, evaluation of train and test sets, PPS and Correlation Analysis and plots, Missing Data Evaluation, Data Cleaning Effect, etc. These are all used in the Jupyter Notebooks during the development process of the project.
+- The CI Churnometer Walkthrough Project  was used to source various functions and classes in the development process, such as: HyperparameterOptimizationSearch, Feature Importance analysis, evaluation of train and test sets, PPS and Correlation Analysis and plots, Missing Data Evaluation, Data Cleaning Effect, etc. These are all used in the Jupyter Notebooks during the development process of the project.
 - The CI Churnometer Walkthrough Project was also the source of the Steamlit pages which were then modified and adapted to the app deployed in this project.
 - More generally, The walkthrough project provided a guide for the general layout and flow of the project.

 ### Media

-- The image of main street Ames is from [Wikipedia](https://commons.wikimedia.org/wiki/File:Ames_Iowa_Main_Street_%28bannerportada_esvoy%29.jpg)
+- The image of house Ames is from Microsoft Power Point images

-- The images of Iowa State University was taken from [Niche.com](https://www.niche.com/colleges/iowa-state-university/)

 ## Acknowledgements

-Many thanks and appreciation go to the following sources and people:
+Many thanks and appreciation go to the following sources;

 - Several past projects provided valuable additional information on how to complete a successful project:
   - Heritage Housing Issues project by T. Hullis [Link](https://github.com/t-hullis/milestone-project-heritage-housing-issues)
-  - Exam Score Analysisy by Adam Boley [Link](https://github.com/AdamBoley/Exam-Scores-Analysis)
-  - Heritage Housing Issues project by Farid Benachenhou [Link](https://github.com/faridjos/milestone-project-heritage-housing-issues)
+  - Heritage Housing Issues project by Ulrike Riemenschneider [Link](https://github.com/URiem/heritage-housing-PP5)
 - The Slack community has, as always, been invaluable in answering questions.  resolve several technical issues.
 - StackOverflow helped resolve several issues through out the project.